kubevela/workflow/examples/request-and-notify.md

 # Use Workflow for request and notify

-> Note: The example uses following definitions, please use `vela def apply -f <filename>` to install them first.
+> Note: The example uses the following definitions, please make sure the following definitions are installed.
+If not, you can use `vela def apply <filename>` to install them first.
 > - [Definition `request`](https://github.com/kubevela/catalog/blob/master/addons/vela-workflow/definitions/request.cue)
 > - [Definition `notification`](https://github.com/kubevela/kubevela/blob/master/vela-templates/definitions/internal/workflowstep/notification.cue)